Betty Danko: Early life

 She was born Bertha Danko in Newark, New Jersey, on September 19, 1903.
-Her father, John Danko, was a native of Germany while her mother, Mary Danko, was a native of Hungary.
+Her father, Johannes "John" Danko, was from Germany.
+Her mother, Mary Danko (née Drahos) was from Hungary.
 She had an older brother and sister.
-Danko was very athletic; in school she played right forward and also competed in high jump, winning several medals.
+Danko was very athletic.
+In school she played right forward and competed in high jump, winning several medals.

 Career

 Danko moved to Hollywood with her family in 1927.
 The Dankos had relatives living in Los Angeles and her father was convinced by their description of the city to sell their home and other real estate he owned in Elizabeth and move across the country.
 Danko intended to stay in California for a year earning money to pay for tuition at a chiropractic school back in New Jersey.

-But her first week in the city, she was approached in a store by a woman who asked her to accompany her to an outdoor film shoot that evening.
-At the shoot, one of the actors came over to the two and asked if they worked in film; the woman replied that they did.
+In her first week in Los Angeles, she was approached in a store by a woman who asked her to accompany her to an outdoor film shoot that evening.
+At the shoot, one of the actors came over to the two and asked if they worked in film.
+The woman replied that they did.
 The man told Danko she would make "a good college type" for their next film and asked for her phone number.
 A few weeks later, Danko received a call to report for work on a film playing a member of a girls' basketball team.
 Someone on that film suggested she apply for more work at Hal Roach Studios, and her career as a stunt double began.

 Among the actresses she doubled for were Jean Arthur, Binnie Barnes, Joan Crawford, Irene Dunne, Madge Evans, Jean Harlow, Patsy Kelly, Elissa Landi, Myrna Loy, Maureen O'Sullivan, Marie Prevost, Thelma Todd, Marie Windsor, and Blanche Yurka.
-Danko referred to her stunts as "bump work", and received the standard studio fee of $11 per day as a stand-in and $35 per day as a stunt double.
+Danko referred to her stunts as "bump work", and received the standard studio fee of $11 per day as a stand-in, and $35 per day as a stunt double.
 In 1938, she was one of 25 stunt performers selected as "good risks" by Lloyd's of London, allowing her to purchase annual coverage against accidental death and dismemberment—a policy which also lowered insurance expenditures for the studios.

 Her best-known job was doubling for Margaret Hamilton as the Wicked Witch of the West in the 1939 film The Wizard of Oz.
-For the Wicked Witch's fiery entrance into Munchkinland, a catapult had been rigged up under the sound stage and the opening through which the Witch would spring out was covered by a thin aluminum cover painted the same color as the yellow brick road.
+For the Wicked Witch's fiery entrance into Munchkinland, a catapult had been rigged up under the sound stage and the opening through which the Witch would spring out was covered by a thin aluminum cover, painted the same color as the yellow brick road.
 While Danko waited in the pit, the choreographer was instructing the actors playing the Munchkins how to avoid the circular piece of metal, and fell through the opening onto Danko's shoulders.
 She was treated by a chiropractor at the studio's expense.